What is a stock exchange?

 - Getting a company listed on a stock exchange typically takes time and money to complete.
 Once the company is listed on the stock exchange, it has responsibilities towards shareholders

 - There’s no guarantee of stability when trading on the stock exchange.
-Every company stock can be positively or negatively impacted by market volatility as a result of political or economic events around the world
+Every company stock can be positively or negatively impacted by market volatility because of political or economic events around the world

 - While occurrences of the stock exchange crashing are few and far between, previous experiences of this event happening have had an impact on the value of stocks